For more information related to constituency offices, contact Financial Services at 250-356-8586.

 Members not on the corporate account can pay their bill, note any personal charges, sign as approved and submit for reimbursement or payment.

-A mobile phone will be provided to each new Member.
+A smartphone will be provided to each new Member.
 Four options are available to choose from; devices will be supplied based on the most economical plan available at the time of acquisition.
 Members will have the option to upgrade a device with any additional cost to be charged to the constituency office allowance or having the data plan for an existing device transferred to the corporate account.
 Members should contact the Legislative Assembly Telecommunications Administrator at 250-952-0663 to determine their needs.

-Upgrades for a new device will be provided to each returning Member at the expiration of any current contracts.
+Upgrades for a new smartphone will be provided to each returning Member at the expiration of any current contracts.
 Members requesting an upgrade sooner can contact the Telecommunications Administrator to determine availability.
 Additional costs will be charged against the constituency office allowance.

 Members will be provided with the A/C charger and reimbursed for the following accessories (if required):